ShivamKuite07/Gas-Booking-System---Django/workflow.md

 ✔ **Users can own only 1 cylinder at a time**
 ✔ **First-time users get a new cylinder**
-✔ **Returning users get a new cylinder, and their old one is marked empty**
+✔ **When we book a cylinder, we are assuming that logistics are already in place** ✔ **Returning users get a new cylinder, and their old one is marked empty**
 ✔ **Filled cylinders are allocated using FIFO (oldest stock first)**
 ✔ **Admin can manually override any allocation or complaint**